wendelloliveiradev/design-patterns/src/structurals/composite/README.md

 # Hierarchical Structure For A File System Application

-This repository solves the problem of
+This repository solves the problem of having to build a tree-like structure for a hierachical file system system, the tree structure of objects allows multiple benefits to be handle in an efficient way.
+For that we use the Composite design pattern.

 ## The Problem: